Alexander Jackson Davis: Country residences (1840 - 1860)

-Declining patronage and retirement (1860 - 1892)
+Declining patronage and retirement (1860–1892)

 With the onset of Civil War in 1861, patronage in house building dried up, and after the war, new styles unsympathetic to Davis's nature were in vogue.
 In 1867, he designed the Hurst-Pierrepont Estate.
 In 1878, Davis closed his office.
-He built little in the last thirty years of his life, but spent his easy retirement in West Orange drawing plans for grandiose schemes that he never expected to build, and selecting and ordering his designs and papers, by which he determined to be remembered.
+He built little in the last thirty years of his life, but spent his easy retirement in West Orange drawing plans for grandiose schemes that he never expected to build, and selecting and ordering his designs and papers, by which he was determined to be remembered.
 They are shared by four New York institutions: the Avery Architectural and Fine Arts Library at Columbia University, the New York Public Library, the New-York Historical Society, and the Metropolitan Museum of Art.
 A further collection of Davis material has been assembled at the Winterthur Museum, Garden and Library.
 Davis is interred in Bloomfield Cemetery in Bloomfield, New Jersey.